Redundancy

 -

-Primary and secondary servers must run the same version of Revolution.
+Primary and secondary servers must run the same version of OneAlert.

 -